zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 {% include gallery id="gallery7" caption="Parent-child process relationships" %}

-You can use different ways to understand the behaviors.
+You can use different ways to understand the behaviours.
 You can have hourly buckets for analysis:

 ```sql
 -- Bucket Process-Create (EventID=1) timestamps by the hour